simonmpa/kubernetes-microgrid-research/README.md

 python python-microgrid-simulation/src/database.py
 ```

 To run the simulation, you will need two terminals.
-Open the first terminal in the *python-microgrid-simulation* directory and run the following command:
+Open the first terminal in the root directory and run the following command:

 ```bash
 flask --app python-microgrid-simulation/src/api run
 ```

-Likewise, open the second terminal in the *python-microgrid-simulation* directory and run the following command:
+Likewise, open the second terminal in the root directory and run the following command:

 ```bash
 python python-microgrid-simulation/src/app.py